-- 13. We recognise that staff anxiety around child protection can undermine good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process. - 14.
-In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person. - 15.
-The DSL is Susanne Ottens and the deputy DSLs are Juliette Owens and Joanna Marris.
-There are two nominated governors, Ann Stephens and Faye Beston, who will receive reports of allegations against the headteacher and act on the behalf of the governing body - 16.
+- 18. We recognise that staff anxiety around child protection can undermine good practice and so have established clear lines of accountability, training and advice to support the process and individual staff as needed. - 19.
+In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person. - 20.
+The DSL is Juliette Owens and the deputy DSLs are Sally Beckenkrager, Leanne James and Joanna Marris.There is a nominated governor, Rick Allan, who will receive reports of allegations against the headteacher and act on the behalf of the governing body to monitor safeguarding with governor colleagues. - 21.
 As an employer we comply with the "Disqualification under the childcare act 2006" guidance issued in July 2018.